therabidbanana/orange-core/README.markdown

     "I want to create a quick RESTful web service that does one thing and does it well"

-No. Use Sinatra for this kind of thing.
+Sinatra is probably better for this kind of thing.
 It's perfect for creating quick web apps based on RESTful ideals.
 Or perhaps use a Sinatra clone built on Orange, so you can incorporate orange plugins... but such a clone doesn't exist (yet).